-By pressing 'Manage system' within the menu, located in the sidebar, you can access the VPVision backend.
+By pressing 'Manage system' or 'Sign-in', you can access the VPVision backend.
 On smaller screens the sidebar might be hidden, you will need to click the menu button in the top bar to open the sidebar in this case.